duncanamps/box80/README.md

 this all into an IDE with a Z80 virtual machine, assembler, debugger, etc. This will make it so much easier to work the bugs out of my code, and will drastically shorten the development cycle.

-That's the history so far; xA80 is working well and in fact was used to assemble the monitor, CP/M, MS BASIC, etc. box80 is only part complete but is showing promising results so far; you can run MS BASIC on it, CP/M next.
+That's the history so far; xA80 is working well and in fact was used to assemble the monitor, CP/M, MS BASIC, etc. box80 is only part complete but is showing promising results so far.
+It's currently able to run MSBASIC and CP/M 2.2 without issues.

 ## Licence and acknowledgements
 All trademarks are acknowledged as belonging to their respective owners.